johnnynguyen3/Restaurant-Login-API/README.txt

 Developer/Author: Johnny Nguyen
 Date: December 10, 2021

+Important: In order to run this programm, you must have working knowledge of MongoDB (No-SQL database) and MongoD running.

 To Run:
 1. unzip the folder
 2. have the mongo shell ready to go